Idol (franchise): Performance stages

 The Live shows (a.k.a.
 Mottoshows, Spectacular shows or theme shows) are an elaborate and spectacular version of the semi-final.
 There is a weekly theme on which contestants must base their song choices, such as "80s Hits" or "Hits of Elton John" for example.
 In a bid to counter sagging ratings, contestants on Australian Idol were allowed to bring instruments on stage with them and had the opportunity to sing original material from the 2006 season, a world first.
 Since then America and Canada have followed Australia's lead.
 Again a results show follows the show; this time it may include group performances, musical guests or extra footage of the contestants' time on the show.
 The contestant/s with the lowest polled votes leaves the competition.
 The live shows continue until there are only two contestants left in the competition or three contestants in some cases.

 The Grand Finale occurs when there are two (or, rarely, three and only once so far four) contestants left in the competition.
-This is the pinnacle of the entire series and often highest rated show; also for some countries, it is venued in a prestigious location (American Idol: Dolby Theatre/Nokia Theatre, Canadian Idol: John Bassett Theatre, Australian Idol: Sydney Opera House, Philippine Idol: Araneta Coliseum, Indonesian Idol: Ecovention Ocean Ecopark/Hall D2 JIExpo, Idol Sweden: Ericsson Globe, Singapore Idol: Singapore Indoor Stadium).
+This is the pinnacle of the entire series and often highest rated show; also for some countries, it is venued in a prestigious location (American Idol: Dolby Theatre/Nokia Theatre, Canadian Idol: John Bassett Theatre, Australian Idol: Sydney Opera House, Philippine Idol: Araneta Coliseum, Indonesian Idol: Ecovention Ocean Ecopark/Hall D2 JIExpo/RCTI+ Studios, Idol Sweden: Ericsson Globe, Singapore Idol: Singapore Indoor Stadium).
 In this final stage a specially awarded song is sung by both remaining contestants which is ultimately slated to be released as the winner's debut single though recently in some countries this has been phased out.

 During the extended results show, there are usually group performances and/or special musical guests.
 Also, it has the best moments of the series which leads up to the announcement of the winner, which is determined by the highest number of votes.
 When that happens, he or she will perform an encore of the coronation single which sometimes includes pyrotechnics/fireworks.

 While the show's premise is to find one winner with promises of a recording deal and other frugal benefits, the Idol series often has several contestants who go onto the same route of fame, whether they be finalists, semi-finalists, or even auditioners.
 Key examples of this from American Idol include Clay Aiken (second place, season 2) and Chris Daughtry (fourth place, season 5, through his band Daughtry), who have each outsold all American Idol winners except Kelly Clarkson and Carrie Underwood; Jennifer Hudson (seventh place, season 3), who would later win the Academy Award for Best Supporting Actress; and William Hung, who turned his off-key season 3 audition into a recording career and has outsold some finalists.